DesignOrchardLLC/DrMarchandsLab.com/Terms_of_Service.md

 All content, designs, code, and creations are **trademarked, copyrighted, and fully owned**.
 Unauthorized copying, redistribution, or claiming ownership is prohibited.

 ### 2. User Conduct
-Use our tools **only as intended**.
+Use the tools **only as intended**.
 Prohibited actions include: illegal/unauthorized behavior, harming others, reverse-engineering.

 ### 3. Data & Privacy
 Interactions may be logged for **system improvement and validation**. {{ENGINE_LINK}} handles secure access and variable tracking.